Suryasagar197/Clustering-and-fitting/README.md

 The dataset is taken from Worldbank repository https://data.worldbank.org/.

-It has GDP per capita and average years of schooling from 1960 to 2017.
+The CSV files containing GDP per capita and Average schooling years are used for the analysis.
+The CSV files contain data from 1960 to 2017.